 Vfx studio C.O.R.E.
 Digital Pictures created a C.O.R.E.
-Feature Animation division with The Wild as their first feature to kick start the division, which was budgeted at $80 million.
-Disney acquired most international rights and opened the film in the US over the Easter holiday, where it tanked with $9,684,809 — placing #4 for the weekend led by Scary Movie 4 and Ice Age: The Meltdown in its third weekend.
+Feature Animation division with The Wild as their first feature to kick start the division, which was budgeted at $80m.
+Disney acquired most international rights and opened the film in the US where it tanked opening weekend with $9,684,809 coming behind Ice Age: The Meltdown in its third weekend.
 The Wild had a very modest 14% second weekend decline to $8,332,068 but it fell 42.4% in its third weekend to $4,799,676 and closed its run with a weak $37,384,046.
-The film posted soft numbers in most markets overseas, bringing in $64.9 million, with $7.9 million from the UK as the highest gross.
-The worldwide total was $102.3 million, leaving Disney with about $56.2 million after theaters take their percentage of the gross, which would not over the worldwide P&A spend and little to no cash overages going back to C.O.R.E.
+The film posted soft numbers in most markets overseas, bringing in $64.9m, with a poor $7.9m from the UK as the highest gross.
+The worldwide total was $102.3m, leaving $56.2m after theaters take their percentage of the gross, which would leave part of Disney’s P&A spend in the red and little to no cash overages going back to C.O.R.E.
 Digital.
 The Wild was the first and the last C.O.R.E.
 Feature Animation film and C.O.R.E.
-Digital Pictures closed down in 2010.
-In July 2006, when Disney was pulling in mountains of cash from Pirates of the Caribbean: Dead Man’s Chest, Walt Disney Studios chairman Dick Cook announced that Disney would reduce its movie output from around 18 per year to 8 and slash personnel.
-Citing the recent box office misfires The Wild, Annapolis, Stick It and Stay Alive.
+Digital Pictures closed down in 2010 from the rising Canadian currency turning away productions.